cloudspace/rubberband_flamethrower/README.md

 	flamethrower auto 5

-To run the "flamethrower  fire" command 5 times, inserting 500 objects each time:
+To run the "flamethrower  fire" command 5 times, inserting 5,000 objects each time:

-	flamethrower auto 5 500
+	flamethrower auto 5 5000

+#### Help

+The command with the argument "help" or without any arguments will display the help screen:

+	flamethrower help

 ### IRB/Ruby Scripts